FelixAva/authentication-app/README.md

 - "a" to open android emulator.
 - Check all the options on the expo menu.

 ## Features
+**EN:** In this application, users can:

+- Register a new account using a username and password.
+- Log in using their credentials (username and password).
+- Access the home screen once logged in.
+- See a welcome message along with their username.
+- Log out of their session.

 **ESP:** En esta aplicación, los usuarios podrán:

-- Registrar su usuario, utilizando nombre de usuario y contraseña.
+- Registrar una nueva cuenta utilizando un nombre de usuario y contraseña.
-- Iniciar sesión, utilizando sus credenciales (nombre de usuario y contraseña).
+- Iniciar sesión utilizando sus credenciales (nombre de usuario y contraseña).
-- Acceder a la pantalla "home" cuando tengan sesion iniciada
+- Acceder a la pantalla de inicio una vez iniciada la sesión.
-- Ver un mensaje de bienvenida junto con su nombre de usuario
+- Ver un mensaje de bienvenida junto con su nombre de usuario.
-- Cerrar su sesión
+- Cerrar la sesión.

 ## Badges
 ![React Native](https://img.shields.io/badge/react_native-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)